 ACETAL Plastic Rod, Tube and Sheet

-Supply Services Limited stocks a vast range of TECAFORM Acetal plastics that will meet and exceed your application requirements.
+Supply Services Limited stocks a vast range of certified TECAFORM Acetal plastics that will meet and exceed your application requirements.

 As one of the larger New Zealand based Acetal suppliers, our stock holding encompasses Acetal rod, Acetal tube and Acetal sheet in various sizes, colours and enhanced modified grades.

 FDA and EU10/2011 food grade compliant materials are available for applications that demand it.